georgicaradu5-source/Play-stuff/docs/telemetry.md

                 return resp.json()
 ```

-This mirrors existing methods like `get_me` and `search_recent`, keeping behavior consistent with retries, idempotency, and dry‑run.
+This mirrors existing methods like `get_me` and `search_recent`, keeping behavior consistent with retries, idempotency, and dry-run.

 ## Adding new endpoints in XClient